lony/lony.github.io/content/post/2017/commands.md

 #### Mongo

 Run `mongo` to open the mongo console, which lets you interact with the database.
+To connect to specific host and port use `mongo --host ShouldIAutomate.It --port 27017`.

-* `show dbs` - Show databases
+* `show dbs` - Show databases (same as show databases)
 * `show collections` - Show collections
 * `show users` - Show users
 * `db.changeUserPassword("USERNAME", "NEWPASSWORD")` - Change user password